DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 Ultimately, BigBang is designed to deploy production ready workloads on real infrastructure.
 While local and ephemeral clusters are excellent for fast feedback during development, changes must ultimately be tested on real clusters on real infrastructure.

-As part of BigBang's architecture, it is expected work on any CNCF conformant kubernetes cluster, on multiple clouds, and on premise environments.
+As part of Big Bang's architecture, it is expected work on any CNCF conformant Kubernetes cluster, on multiple clouds, and on premise environments.
 By very definition, this means infrastructure testing is _slow_.
 To strive for a pipeline with a happy medium of providing fast feedback while still exhaustively testing against environments that closely mirror production, __infrastructure testing only occurs on manual actions on merge request commits.__
 This requires adding `test-ci::infra` label to your MR. In addition, infrastructure testing pipeline is run nightly on a schedule.

 Note: Due to the amount of resources and time required for this pipeline, the `test-ci::infra` label should be used sparingly.
 The scheduled nightly run will ideally catch issues if they are already in master.
 The `test-ci::infra` label should mainly be used when: